pleaseonthekeys/my-blog-starter/content/blog/my-second-post/index.md

 ## Last week was the first time I: pushed a project to GitHub (http://www.github.com)

 I love having mentors.
 I'm delighted by having someone to cheer me on, challenge me, and share in celebration of small successes.
-After following some on-line instructions to push my blog project to GitHub and failing to see results, I called on my friend, Lizzie, who was in the same place as me just three years ago.
+After following some on-line instructions to push my blog project to GitHub and failing to see results, I called on my friend, Lizzie, who was in the same place as me, technically, just three years ago.
 I really like how after teaching me a lesson, we'll run through the process again and before I take an action, she asks, "what do you expect to happen?"
 This is a question I am making a habit of asking myself because it can be so easy to just roll through the steps of doing something without actually understanding what's happening.
 Here's how I finally got the project pushed:
  - open Command line terminal
  - ran cd my-blog-starter
  - ran git add . (add . adds all changes to the project rather than just individual ones)